UniqueEpiphany/Philosophy/SelfHelp/HowToWinFriendsAndInfluencePeople.md

 # Part Four - Be a Leader: How to Change People Without Giving Offense or Arousing Resentment

 ### 1 - If You Must Find Fault, This Is The Way To Begin

+A friend of mine was a guest at the White House for a weekend during the administration of Calvin Coolidge.
+Drifting into the President's private office, he heard Coolidge say to one of his secretaries, "That's a pretty dress you are wearing this morning, and you are a very attractive young woman."

+That was probably the most effusive praise Silent Cal had ever bestowed upon a secretary in his life.
+It was so unusual, so unexpected, that the secretary blushed in confusion.
+Then Coolidge said, "Now, don't get stuck up.
+I just said that to make you feel good.
+From now on, I wish you would be a little bit more careful with your Punctuation."

+His method was probably a bit obvious, but the psychology was superb.
+It is always easier to listen to unpleasant things after we have heard some praise of our good points.

+__Principle 1 - Begin with praise and honest appreciation.__

+### 2 - How To Criticize-And Not Be Hated For It
+Simply changing one three-letter word can often spell the difference between failure and success in changing people without giving offense or arousing resentment.

+Many people begin their criticism with sincere praise followed by the word "but" and ending with a critical statement.
+For example, in trying to change a child's careless attitude toward studies, we might say, "We're really proud of you, Johnnie, for raising your grades this term.
+But if you had worked harder on your algebra, the results would have been better."
+In this case, Johnnie might feel encouraged until he heard the word "but."
+He might then question the sincerity of the original praise.
+To him, the praise seemed only to be a contrived lead-in to a critical inference of failure.
+Credibility would be strained, and we probably would not achieve our objectives of changing Johnnie's attitude toward his studies.

+This could be easily overcome by changing the word "but" to "and."
+"We're really proud of you, Johnnie, for raiseing your grades this term, and by continuing the same conscientious efforts next term, your algebra grade can be up with all the others."

+Now, Johnnie would accept the praise because there was no follow- up of an inference of failure.
+We have called his attention to the behavior we wished to change indirectly and the chances are he will try to live up to our expectations.

+__An effective way to correct others' mistakes is ... • Principle 2 - Call attention to people's mistakes indirectly.__

+### 3 - Talk About Your Own Mistakes First